phac-nml/ncov-dehoster/README.md

 **Illumina** - Competitive mapping approach with bwa mem to remove human reads from the input fastq files while maintaining as many viral reads as possible

 **Nanopore Minimap2** - Competitive mapping approach based around removing human reads from either input fastq files or barcoded directories while maintaining as many viral reads as possible.
-Optional fast5 dehosting available in this pipeline
+Optional fast5 dehosting available in this pipeline as an additional argument

 **Nanopore Nanostripper** - Dual mapping approach based around [nanostripper](https://github.com/nodrogluap/nanostripper) and then subsequently [guppy](https://nanoporetech.com/nanopore-sequencing-data-analysis) to generate de-hosted, demultiplexed fast5 and fastq files from input fast5 files.

-*Currently* the nanopore nanostripper dehosting pipeline is still rough to run and probably will be for a while.
-You will have to provide a path to the guppy environment(s), the nanostripper environment and the nanostripper tool itself with the following arguments to generate a completely dehosted run:
+- *Currently* the nanopore nanostripper dehosting pipeline is still rough to run and probably will be for a while.
+For a full 96 sample run it takes 6+ hours to complete.
+You will also have to provide a path to the guppy environment(s), the nanostripper environment and the nanostripper tool itself with the following arguments to generate a completely dehosted run:
-`--guppyGPU <path/to/guppyGPU/env>`
+    - `--guppyGPU <path/to/guppyGPU/env>`
-`--guppyCPU <path/to/guppyCPU/env>`
+    - `--guppyCPU <path/to/guppyCPU/env>`
-`--nanostripper_env_path <path/to/nanostripper/env`
+    - `--nanostripper_env_path <path/to/nanostripper/env`
-`--nanostripper_tool_path <path/to/nanostripper/tool`
+    - `--nanostripper_tool_path <path/to/nanostripper/tool`

 ------